jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 />

 For a livelier outing, hit Beary The Hatchet, an axe-throwing spot that’s equal parts quirky and thrilling.
-Axes, ninja stars, knives, even shovels—you can try them all, and the axe coach will guide you through the technique (it’s less about strength, more about finesse).
+Axes, ninja stars, knives, even shovels.
+You can try them all, and the axe coach will guide you through the technique (it’s less about strength, more about finesse).